Firmware Engineer Visa Sponsorship Jobs in California

 Which companies sponsor visas for firmware engineers in California?

 California's semiconductor and consumer electronics companies are among the most active sponsors for firmware engineers.
-Apple, Qualcomm, Broadcom, Intel, NVIDIA, and Western Digital have consistently filed H-1B petitions for firmware and embedded software roles.
+Apple, Qualcomm, Broadcom, Intel, NVIDIA, and Western Digital have consistently filed H-1B visa petitions for firmware and embedded software roles.
 Aerospace and defense contractors in the Los Angeles area, including Northrop Grumman and Raytheon, also sponsor firmware engineers, though some defense roles require U.S. citizenship and cannot be sponsored.

 Which visa types are most common for firmware engineer roles in California?